-- A. Pass-through City Councils shall adopt local strategies which will address community development and housing needs in coordination with the Consortium's timeline for consolidated planning effort and which will be consistent with local comprehensive plans being developed under the Growth Management Act. - B. Notify the County of the citizen participation activities undertaken by local jurisdictions as well as any changes made by the jurisdiction to funded CDBG activities in a timely manner as referenced under Section III(D). - C. Each Pass-through City shall exercise local discretion in determining the use of its pass-through funds in a manner consistent with the Consolidated H&CD Plan including the Pass-through City's local program strategies and in accordance with the Consortium's schedule for submission to HUD. - D. City legislative bodies shall approve or disapprove via motion or resolution all CDBG activities, locations, and budgets submitted by Pass-through City staff.
-Notice of these actions are to be forwarded to the County in a timely manner. - E. Pass-through City staff shall review all project proposals for consistency with federal threshold requirements and Consortium-wide and other federal requirements prior to submission to the County. - F. Pass-through City staff shall assist in the development of the Consortium-wide Consolidated H&CD Plan which includes housing and other community development needs, resources, strategies, and adopted projects. - G. Pass-through City staff shall implement CDBG-funded projects within the program year and submit both vouchers and required reports to the County in a complete and timely manner. - H. Pass-through City staff shall participate in other Consortium-wide planning activities such as HOME policy development and monitoring the Housing Stability Program. - I. Pass-through City staff shall collaborate with County staff working group and present to the Committee specific sanctions to be imposed on cities which fail to meet their responsibilities as contained in this section and as contained in specific annual agreements. - J. Each Pass-through City shall continue to adopt a local program strategy that commits the city to examining its role in recognizing and addressing regional or Consortium-wide needs through a coordinated funding approach with other jurisdictions and the County.
-The public services setaside referenced under Section II(B) is one effort in this direction.
+- A. Pass-through City Councils may adopt local program criteria which will address housing and community development needs in coordination with the Consortium's timeline for consolidated planning effort and which will be consistent with federal requirements, Consortium-wide policies and local comprehensive plans being developed under the Growth Management Act. - B. Notify the County of the citizen participation activities undertaken by local jurisdictions as well as any changes made by the jurisdiction to funded CDBG activities in a timely manner as referenced under Section III.D. - C. Each Pass-through City shall exercise local discretion in determining the use of its pass-through funds in a manner that (1) is consistent with the Consolidated H&CD Plan, (2) recognizes the federal requirement at 24 CFR Part 570.2 that a minimum of 70% of the funds be spent on activities benefiting primarily low and moderate income persons, and (3) is in accordance with the Consortium's schedule for submission to HUD.

+- D. City legislative bodies shall approve or disapprove via motion or resolution all CDBG activities, locations, and budgets submitted by Pass-through City staff.
+Notice of these actions are to be forwarded to the County in a timely manner. - E. Pass-through City staff shall review all project proposals for consistency with federal threshold requirements and Consortium-wide policies prior to submission to the County, and ensure that all relevant information necessary to prepare a contract is submitted to the County in a timely manner. - F. Pass-through City staff shall assist in the development of the Consortium-wide Consolidated H&CD Plan which includes housing and other community development needs, resources, objectives, and adopted projects. - G. Pass-through City staff shall implement CDBG-funded projects within the program year and submit both vouchers and required reports to the County in a complete and timely manner. - H. Pass-through City staff shall participate in other Consortium-wide planning activities such as HOME policy development and monitoring the Housing Stability Program. - I. Pass-through City staff shall collaborate with County staff working group and present to the Committee specific sanctions to be imposed on cities which fail to meet their responsibilities as contained in this section and as contained in specific annual agreements. - J. Each Pass-through City shall examine its role in recognizing and addressing regional or Consortium-wide needs and may participate in a coordinated funding approach with other jurisdictions and the County to serve their residents.